-It was developed by Spar Aerospace with the National Research Council and modelled after the human arm.
-Otherwise known as a Remote Manipulator System, it could lift 30 tonnes in space while being monitored and operated from the indoor shuttle flight deck.
+It was developed by Spar Aerospace (now called MDA Space Missions) with the National Research Council and modelled after the human arm.
+Known as a Remote Manipulator System, it could lift 30 tonnes in space while being monitored and operated from the indoor shuttle flight deck.

-The Canadarm is about to introduce its new and improved sibling.
+Canadarm 2 was introduced as a new and improved sibling in 2001.
 Back in 1987, when documents were signed between countries to work towards a permanently manned Space Station, Canada agreed to provide a Mobile Servicing System (MSS).
-The MSS will be an integral part of the Space Station from the beginning, it will be used in the assembly, maintenance and servicing of the Station.
-In return, Canadians will be able to have full use of the Station and will assist with its management.
+The MSS was an integral part of the Space Station from the beginning, it was used in the assembly, maintenance and servicing of the Station.
+In return, Canadians have had full use of the Station and assist with its management.

-Canadian Astronaut Julie Payette will be operating the new arm on its first mission and explains how in the following excerpt from a NASA Preflight Interview:
+Canadian Astronaut Julie Payette operated the new arm on its first mission and explains how she used it in the following excerpt from a NASA Preflight Interview: